 I have a Bachelor of Arts degree in Psychology with an emphasis in Child Development and Educational Psychology.
-I am the Program Coordinator for the students at Fawkes Burnaby.
+I am the Teacher for our full support classroom in Fawkes Burnaby.
 I have been working with children with different learning needs in school, home, and community programming since 2005.

 Although I had been pursing my education in counselling psychology before arriving at Fawkes Academy in 2017, it was not until meeting these wonderful kids that I focused my specialization on this population of children and youth.
 I worked as a behavioural interventionist after completing a Bachelor of Arts in Psychology at Western University and a Professional Diploma in Counselling Psychology at Vancouver College of Counsellor Training.
 While I worked at Fawkes Academy, familiarizing myself with ABA principles, I simultaneously completed a Masters in Counselling Psychology at Yorkville University.
 After completing an 8-month practicum with Child & Youth Mental Health, I transitioned into the role as counsellor.
 I have a cognitive-behavioural approach to therapy and incorporate mindfulness practices to enhance self-regulation.